 - Thermometer (refrigerator thermometer)

 - Combine all ingredients in cooler big enough to fit the turkey tightly and a good amount of ice, but don’t add the ice yet.
-If it’s too big you need more water and the brine solution will be diluted.
+If the turkey is too big you'll need more water and the brine solution will be diluted.
 If it’s too small you won’t have room for ice as needed to keep the bird safely at 41 degrees.

 Instructions